Tadley: Geography

-Tadley lies next to the northern border of Hampshire, where it meets West Berkshire.
+Tadley lies next to the northern border of Hampshire, where it meets Berkshire.

-It is 6 mi north of Basingstoke, 10 mi south west of the large town of Reading and 10 mi south east of Newbury.
+It is 6 mi north of Basingstoke, 10 mi south west of the town of Reading and 10 mi south east of Newbury.

-Nearby villages are Aldermaston, Baughurst, Pamber Heath, Heath End, Bramley, Mortimer Common, and Silchester.
+Nearby villages are Aldermaston, Baughurst, Pamber Heath, Heath End, Bramley, Mortimer Common and Silchester.

 On the edge of Tadley is a Site of Special Scientific Interest (SSSI) called Ron Ward's Meadow With Tadley Pastures.

 Economy

 The growth in shopping facilities has been slower than the growth in the population.
-Though there are shops in small groups throughout the town, there is only one significantly-sized shop, a supermarket.
-For more extensive choice, it is necessary to go to one of the larger nearby towns, Basingstoke, Reading, or Newbury.
+Though there are shops in small groups throughout the town, there are only two significantly-sized shops, both supermarkets.

 The main shopping areas in Tadley are on Mulfords Hill and Bishopswood Road, though there are isolated shops in other parts of the town and parish.
 A notable business in Mulfords Hill is that of the Royal Warrant Holder for Besom Brooms and Pea Sticks, also supplying besom brooms for the Harry Potter series of films.